Country of origin

 Range of fire

-anti-tank guided missile.
-It was developed in the 1980s in the Soviet
+missile system.
+It was developed in the 1980s in the Soviet Union as

-that was introduced in the late 1970s.
+that was introduced in 1976.
 Soviets needed a new missiles, that

-could penetrate contemporary Western main battle tanks with
+could defeat contemporary Western main battle tanks with

 composite and explosive reactive armor, such as the American